Best Practices for Tuning the Performance of TensorRT-LLM

 Build Options to Optimize the Performance of TensorRT-LLM Models

-This part summarizes how to build engines to enhance the performance of the runtime and, for some of them, decrease the engine build time.
+This part summarizes how to build engines to enhance the performance of the runtime.
+The following options have reasonable default values but for some of them, it’s possible that tuning is needed to get the peak numbers.

 Note that some of those features and how to enable them may change in the future.